-NUR 303 MATERNAL-NEWBORN-PEDIATRIC
+NUR 303 MATERNAL-CHILD NURSING

-Credits: 4.5 didactics and 1.0 credit lab-= 5.5 creditsPrerequisites: Eng.
+Credits: 4.5 Theory Credits and 1 Lab Credit (30 Lab Contact Hours) = 5.5 Total credits

+Prerequisites: Eng.
 Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101, NUR 102, HLT 103, NUR 202, NUR 203, NUR 302

 This course applies nursing theory to the care of the childbearing and childrearing family.
 The course incorporates communication, collaboration, caring, and clinical reasoning/clinical judgment necessary for safe, patient-centered nursing care to women, newborns, and children.
-It integrates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
+Integrates evidence-based practice, quality improvement, professional standards, and legal and ethical responsibilities of the nurse.
+The focus is on normal and abnormal pregnancy with the physiologic and psychological changes experienced, care of the normal and abnormal newborn and normal and abnormal growth and development and selected diseases that can occur during childhood.
+The impact of psychosocial and cultural values and practices of the childbearing family are explored.
+Principles of nutrition, pharmacology, communication, growth and development and cultural concepts are integrated throughout this course.
 Application of knowledge and skills occurs in a variety of clinical settings.

-NUR 303C CLINICAL PRACTICUM IV: MATERNAL - PEDIATRIC NURSING -
+NUR 303C CLINICAL PRACTICUM IV: MATERNAL-CHILD CLINICAL

-Credits: 1.5 credits clock hours: 68 hours Prerequisites: Eng.
+Credits: 1.5 Clinical credits (68 Clinical Contact hours) = 1.5 Total credits Prerequisites: Eng.
 Comp, Intro Psych, Math, A&P I and II, Micro, NUR 101, NUR 102, HLT 103, NUR 202, NUR 203, NUR 302, NUR 303